Total knee Replacement

 You may be a candidate for total knee replacement surgery if you have:

-- Stiffness or severe pain in your knee that limits your daily activities like climbing stairs, walking and getting out of a chair.
+- Stiffness or severe pain in your knee that limits your daily activities like walking, climbing stairs, and getting out of a chair.

-Recommendation for this procedure is based on your disability and pain, not your age.
+Recommendation for this procedure is based more on your disability and pain, than your age.
 Most individuals who undergo this surgery are age 50 through 80, however, surgeons evaluate their patients individually.
 Orthopedic surgeons have performed this surgery successfully at all ages, from young teens with juvenile arthritis to senior citizens with degenerative arthritis.

 When Is Total Knee Replacement Indicated?

-The most common reason for this procedure is for relieving severe pain osteoarthritis causes.
+The most common reason for this procedure is for relieving the severe pain osteoarthritis causes.
 Individuals who require this surgery typically have problems climbing stairs, walking and getting out of their chairs.
 Some people experience knee pain while resting.

 - Rheumatoid arthritis: A common form of autoimmune arthritis caused by the immune system not properly working.

 - Bone tumor in the knee joint.
 These can develop when cells within the bone divide uncontrollably.